-The second objective is the sponsorship of special courses and events for therapists and others in the helping professions.
+The second objective is the promotion of the psychology and practice of C G Jung, and the education of relevant professionals through sponsorship of special courses and events .
 These courses provide opportunities to explore creative and innovative aspects of Jungian psychotherapy.

 The Course has a broadly Jungian/archetypal ethos, but without dogmatism or evangelism.

 The Review Group reported in the summer/autumn of 2013 and the Trustees have accepted its recommendations.
-For now the pattern has become one of biennial five-day Summer Courses, as held in 2014 and 2016.
+For now the pattern has become one of biennial five-day Summer Courses, as held in 2014, 2016 and 2018.
 The Trustees are exploring other ways of meeting the continuing need for its courses within its available means.
-At present a Summer Course is planned for 2018.
+At present a further Summer Course is planned for 2020.

 The Champernowne Trust A charitable company limited by guarantee Charity No. 1165034 Company No. 9437756